AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-06-binary-for-beginners.md

 - Four: <code>4<sub>10</sub> = 100<sub>2</sub></code>.
 Expansion: <code>1(2<sup>2</sup>) + 0(2<sup>1</sup>) + 0(2<sup>0</sup>)</code>
 - Five: <code>5<sub>10</sub> = 101<sub>2</sub></code>.
 Expansion: <code>1(2<sup>2</sup>) + 0(2<sup>1</sup>) + 1(2<sup>0</sup>)</code>

+{% aside %}
-> **Note**: Like in the decimal number system, leading zeros are usually stripped from binary strings.
+  **Note**: Like in the decimal number system, leading zeros are usually stripped from binary strings.
 The only exception is if you're working with [a signed binary number system](#signed-binary-number-system-twos-complement), where a leading zero indicates that a number is positive and a leading one indicates that it's negative.
+{% endaside %}

 Having learned the binary number system, you should now understand the joke from earlier: